 - 1. Iron Overload, Chronic Transfusion-Related Due to Thalassemia Syndromes.
 Approve for 1 year if the patient meets ONE of the following (A or B): - A) Initial Therapy.
 Approve if the patient meets BOTH of the following (i and ii): - i.
 Prior to starting chelating therapy, serum ferritin level was > 1,000 mcg/L [documentation required]; AND - ii.
-The medication is prescribed by or in consultation with a hematologist. - B) Patient is Currently Receiving a Deferiprone Product.
-Approve if the patient is benefiting from therapy, as confirmed by the prescriber. - Note: Examples of benefit from therapy include reduction in serum ferritin levels, stable disease, and reduced organ iron load. - 2.
-Iron Overload, Chronic Transfusion-Related Due to Sickle Cell Disease or Other Anemias.
-Approve for 1 year if the patient meets ONE of the following (A or B): - A) Initial Therapy.
-Approve if the patient meets BOTH of the following (i and ii): - i.
-Prior to starting chelating therapy, serum ferritin level was > 1,000 mcg/L [documentation required]; AND - ii.
-The medication is prescribed by or in consultation with a hematologist.
+The medication is prescribed by or in consultation with a hematologist; OR - B) Patient is Currently Receiving deferiprone.
+Approve if the patient is benefiting from therapy, according to the prescriber.